NeoTrix2000/Simple-MSIL-Compiler/README.md

 ------------------------------------
 implementation notes:

 this compiler will generate either a .EXE or .DLL file, or alternately a .il file suitable for viewing or compiling with ilasm.
+Additionally, the compiler is capable of generating object files in the familiar object-file-per-module paradigm that can be linked with a linker called netlink.
+This linker is also part of the package.
 The compiler uses an independent library 'dotnetpelib' to create the output.

 on the technical aspects, there are several MSIL limitations